AI4Finance-Foundation/FinRL/README.md

 ## Support various markets

-Would like to support more asset markets, so that the users can test their stategies.
+Would like to support more asset markets, so that the users can test their strategies.

 ## SOTA DRL algorithms

-Will continue to maintian a pool of DRL algorithms that can be treated as SOTA implementations.
+Will continue to maintain a pool of DRL algorithms that can be treated as SOTA implementations.

 ## Benchmarks for typical trading tasks